Kids of all ages will love these fun secret codes and coding activities.

 It took me a little while to figure out that he meant ‘morse code’ rather than ‘mouse code’, but from that moment on he was in love with everything about secret codes!

 It didn’t take long for my kids to lose themselves in learning, deciphering and creating their own secret codes.

-We made a ‘cheat sheet’ and wrote some morse code messages.
-We even had a go at using a flashlight to send morse code but that was pretty tricky!
+We made a ‘cheat sheet’ and wrote some Morse code messages.
+We even had a go at using a flashlight to send Morse code, which was tricky but lots of fun!

 You can download the free printable Morse code sheet here.

 Try sending Morse code messages with sounds, or actions (such as a flashing light), as well as writing it down.
 It’s loads of fun to send Morse code messages.

 The Pigpen cipher is a really old code that is really fun to write.
 I left my boys a secret message in pigpen for them to decode when they woke up one morning!

 After that first message I suddenly started to get little notes written in Pigpen, so I had to keep my decoder sheet handy so I could work out what they said!

 You can download the free printable pigpen secret code sheet here.